Background pattern

 • infection;

-• severe allergic reactions (DRESS, anaphylactic reaction (severe and life-threatening allergic reaction), Quincke's edema (swelling of the face, lips, tongue, and throat);
+• severe allergic reactions (DRESS, anaphylactic reaction (important and severe allergic reaction), Quincke's edema (swelling of face, lips, tongue, and throat);

 • suicide, personality disorders (behavioral problems), abnormal thinking (slow thinking, difficulty concentrating);